 If the dye that stained your carpet is old and already dried, most likely, you can tell the type by its unique color.
 A few most common dyes and colorings include:

-Once you figure out the type of dye, you can proceed with the appropriate removal method.
+Once you figure out the type of dye stain on your rug carpet, you can proceed with the appropriate removal method.

 Removing Water-based Dyes from Carpet

-1. Mix one tablespoon of dishwashing liquid with two cups of warm water.
+- Start by mixing one tablespoon of mild dishwashing liquid with two cups of warm water.

-2. Dip a clean white cloth into the solution and then blot the stain.
+- Dip a clean white cloth or microfiber towel into the solution and blot the dye stain on your carpet.

-4. After a few minutes, rinse the area with clean water and then blot it dry with a towel.
+- After a few minutes, rinse the area with clean water to remove any soapy residue.

 Removing Oil-based Dye Stains from Your Carpet

-1. Apply a small amount of solvent to a clean white cloth.
+Apply a small amount of the solvent to a clean white cloth (never pour it directly on the carpet, as it may oversaturate or spread the stain).

-3. Rinse the region with clean water and pat it dry with a towel.
+Once the area is treated, rinse it with clean water to remove any leftover solvent, then pat it dry with a towel.

-If you do not want to use ammonia, you can alternatively use one part vinegar to four parts water to make a solution.
+If you do not want to use ammonia to remove dye or paint stains from carpet, you can alternatively use one part vinegar to four parts water to make a solution.
 Soak the affected area for 30 minutes and then rinse it.

 Tips for Keeping Your Carpets Stain-Free in the Future

-Although carpet dye stains can be challenging to remove, you can keep your carpet looking spotless and beautiful with the right approach and some precautions.
+Although oil-based paint and dye stains on rugs can be challenging to remove, you can keep your carpet looking spotless and beautiful with the right approach and some precautions.

 Here are some preventive measures to follow:

-• Be careful while using any dye near your carpets.
+- Be careful while using any dyes or paints near your carpets.

 Carpet dye is a kind of dye used to modify or restore the color of faded carpets.
 It can repair damage or alter a carpet’s style.